tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 > In this case, we're looking at only 2 properties of the movie, its `title` and `release_date`.
 In the future, we'll add more properties.

-Then deconstruct the prop in the parameter of the function:
+Then deconstruct the props in the parameter of the function.
+In this case, we're expecting to receive a prop named `movieData`:

 ```tsx
 export default function Movie({ movieData }: Props)
 ```

 And that's it!
-Now we have access to the movie prop inside of the component.
+Now we have access to the `movieData` prop inside of the component.
 Let's display the movie title and its release year.

 ```tsx
 export default function Movie({ movieData }: Props) {